github/training-kit/git-guides/git-status.md

 ## Related Terms

 - `git clone [url]`: Clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits.
-- `git status`: Always a good idea, this command shows you what branch you're on, what files are in the working or staging directory, and any other important information.
 - `git remote -v`: Show the associated remote repositories and their stored name, like `origin`.
 - `git remote add origin <url>`: Add a remote so you can collaborate with others on a newly initialized repository.
 - `git push`: Uploads all local branch commits to the remote.